hyperledger-archives/avalon/PREREQUISITES.md

 If you plan to run this on Intel SGX-enabled hardware, you will need to install packages `libsgx-enclave-common` and `libelf-dev` and install the Intel SGX driver for both standalone and docker builds.
-You need to install the Intel SGX driver whether you build TCF standalone or using Docker.
+You need to install the Intel SGX driver whether you build Avalon standalone or using Docker.

 First install this package: